OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/software-design/software-design.md

 The separate repository [owf-app-geoprocessor-python-test](https://github.com/OpenWaterFoundation/owf-app-geoprocessor-python-test) is used to maintain functional tests.
-This allows non-developers to create tests.
+This allows persons other than software developers to create tests.

 GeoProcessor software developers should clone the above repository parallel to the GeoProcessor code repository.
 Tests can be added with a test editor (and in the future the user interface).